rieske/dbtest/README.md

 Before [Docker](https://www.docker.com/) and before libraries like [Testcontainers](https://www.testcontainers.org/) that provide convenient APIs to use containers in our  tests, the solution that somewhat works has been the in memory databases like [H2](https://www.h2database.com/html/main.html) or [HSQLDB](https://hsqldb.org/).
-Those are fast, they have modes to somewhat emulate some popular databases like MySQL or PostgreSQL.
+Those are fast, they have modes to somewhat emulate some popular databases like PostgreSQL or MySQL .
 They may work fine if you don't happen to use some database vendor feature or extension that the in-memory databases do not emulate.
 But they are still not the real thing - the tests run against one database type and